OSGeo/shapelib/contrib/doc/Shape_PointInPoly_README.txt

 no function to do this in the Object Arx SDK (the Acad programming SDK).
 Well, it will be in the 2005 release...but, still.
 There is a function in the Autodesk Map 2004 version...in the menu.
-Not usefull when you need the coordinates, not the point on the screen...
+Not useful when you need the coordinates, not the point on the screen...
 So when the Acad version was done I was thinking of doing it on the Shape files, too.
 A little bit of changing the structures and variable types (so they're not using Object Arx) and I was done.